CTurt/dsgmLib/README.md

 Then, create an environment variable called `DSGMLIB` with the value of the path to `dsgmLib.a`, for example `C:\devkitPro\dsgmLib\dsgmLib`.

-Additionally, to make use of dsgmLib's DS to DS multiplayer (NiFi) support you will need dsgmDSWIFI.
+Additionally, dsgmLib uses a fork of dswifi called dsgmDSWiFi in order to support local DS to DS multiplayer (NiFi).
 Download the latest version from [here](https://github.com/DSGameMaker/dsgmDSWiFi/releases).
-Extract the files to your libnds `lib` directory (for example `C:\devkitPro\libnds\lib\`), click yes when asked if you want to overwrite files.
+Extract the files to your libnds `lib` directory (for example `C:\devkitPro\libnds\lib\`), and click yes when asked if you want to overwrite files.

 Now open a terminal in the dsgmLib directory.
 Run `ls` to (hopefully) print this list of files and directories: